steps2stem/steps2stem.github.io/_posts/2015-08-20-role-models.md

 </div>
 </div>

-- [Ada Lovelace][ada]: A mathematician known as the mother of scientific computing.
+- [Ada Lovelace][ada]: Daughter of the famous poet Lord Byron, she chose to become a mathematician and later became known as the mother of scientific computing.
 - [Marie Curie][marie]: Physicist famous for work on radioactivity, two-time Nobel Prize Winner, developed X-ray technology.
+Contributed key concepts that are essential for nuclear phycis processes, such as clean power generation.
-- [Esther Lederberg][esther]: Microbiologist, did important work in leading to the understanding of how genes work.
+- [Esther Lederberg][esther]: Microbiologist who conducted important work that lead to the understanding of how genes work.
+Her name was consistently left off of papers and projects to which she had contributed, with much of the credit going to her husband, who did not perform the experiemnts or make the conclusions.
-- [Rosalind Franklin][rosalind]: Contributed key images a research to defining the structure of DNA.
+- [Rosalind Franklin][rosalind]: Contributed key images in research that defined the structure of DNA.
+Was not mentioned when only her male colleaugues received the Nobel Prize even though she had performed the essential imaging experiments.
-- [Henrietta Leavitt][henrietta]: Astronomer, developed the cepheid variable period-luminosity relationship, suffered from severe deafness.
+- [Henrietta Leavitt][henrietta]: Astronomer, developed the 'cepheid variable period-luminosity' relationship, a key concept in understanding the nature of outer space.
+She was also severely deaf, but didn't let that stop her.
-- [Hedy Lamar][hedy]: Electrical Engineer, inventor, and movie star.
+- [Hedy Lamar][hedy]: Electrical engineer and movie star.
+Invented technology that was key to interecepting secret Nazi messages and which also provided a foundation for the (much later) development of technologies like cell service and wi-fi.
+She did this while starring in several major Hollywood blockbusters during Hollywood's 'Golden Age'.

 [ada]: https://www.sdsc.edu/ScienceWomen/lovelace.html
 [marie]: http://www.biography.com/people/marie-curie-9263538